DrakirL/DrakirL.github.io/p10/rules/talents.md

 ### Multitasking
 **Prerequisite:** Class Group (Expert).<br>
-Provided you are not Encumbered or Burdened, you have an additional Action.
+Provided you are not Encumbered or Burdened during an Action Scene, you have an additional Action each round.

 ### ???
 **Prerequisite:** Class Group (Mage).<br>